CycleWorks/CycleProject/README.md

 ## Building the Project

-To build CycleProject, run the following commands in your terminal:
+To build Cycle, run the following commands in your terminal:

 ```bash
 cmake -G <GENERATOR> -DCMAKE_BUILD_TYPE=<BUILD_TYPE> -B build